 If you happen to be visiting Milos during Easter, be prepared for lots of explosions and fireworks.
 Following the tradition, the two villages compete about who will make the most noise!
 You can also observe the custom of burning the effigy of Judas.

-Barriello in Trypiti and Astakas in Klima are other popular choices, though unfortunately we don’t have personal experience.
+Barriello in Trypiti and Astakas in Klima came highly recommended, but we don’t have personal experience as we ran out of time to try them all.

 One of the best options for relaxed drinks and great music in Plaka is Utopia cafe – bar.
 It is extremely popular, so go early and grab a table to enjoy their fantastic sunset views.